theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 Aggregation allows us to combine results by grouping records based on value and to calculate combined values in groups.

 Let’s go to the **surveys** table and find out how many individuals there are.
-Using the wildcard simply counts the number of records (rows)
+Using the wildcard simply counts the number of records (rows).

     SELECT COUNT(*)
     FROM surveys;